xuthus83/pigallery2/MANPAGE.md

                     "A preset is a collection of options that will provide a certain encoding speed to compression ratio.
 A slower preset will provide better compression (compression is quality per filesize)."
                 ],
                 "preset": "medium",
-                "//[customOptions]": [
+                "//[customOutputOptions]": [
-                    "It will be sent to ffmpeg as it is, as custom options."
+                    "It will be sent to ffmpeg as it is, as custom output options."
                 ],
+                "customOutputOptions": [],
+                "//[customInputOptions]": [
+                    "It will be sent to ffmpeg as it is, as custom input options."
+                ],
-                "customOptions": []
+                "customInputOptions": []
             }
         },
         "Photo": {